 There's a reason Champagne is a great party treat to share with dear friends: Opened bottles of Champagne don't last long.
 If you really can't finish a bottle on New Year's Eve, there are a few things you can do to extend that bottle's life.

-Unless you have a wall-sized wine fridge like Heather Dubrow of Bravo's "Real Housewives," it's best to store unopened bottles of Champagne in any cool, dark environment.
+Unless you have a wall-sized wine fridge like Heather Dubrow of Bravo's "Real Housewives of Orange Country," it's best to store unopened bottles of Champagne in any cool, dark environment.
 Bottles can actually last for decades but keep in mind that like wine, Champagne flavors change with age — and there is a peak time to open most bottles.
-But sometimes it's just too hard to resist a great bottle of bubbly!
-Said Carl, “Unfortunately, I usually get too excited to wait to open a good one."
+Whenever you purchase a bottle of bubbly, ask a member of the store if there's a peak time to enjoy.
+If it's supposed to be drunk in 2020, then don't want another decade to pop that bottle.